Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating

 The RANSAC-based MSSL method is described in Algorithm~\ref{alg:RANSAC-algo}.
-It can be seen from Equation~(\ref{eq:ITD_equation}) that the signal $d(t)$ generated by the self-rotating bi-microphone array is sinusoidal.
-Two points from the ITD signal are selected randomly and a sine wave with the given frequency (i.e., the angular speed of the rotation, $\omega)$ is generated.
+It can be seen from Equation~\eqref{eq:ITD_equation} that the signal $d(t)$ generated by the self-rotating bi-microphone array is sinusoidal.
+Two points from the ICTD signal are selected randomly and a sine wave with the given frequency (i.e., the angular speed of the rotation, $\omega)$ is generated.
 The $count$ represents the number of points whose distance to the fitted sine wave is less than $\sigma_{conf}$, which is the threshold for a point to be considered inlier.
 Then the points in $d$ that belong to $\hat{d}$ according to the $\sigma_{conf}$ condition will be removed from $d$, This procedure is repeated for $N_{R}$ iterations and the parameters $A_{K}$ and $B_{K}$ are updated every time the number of inliers is greater than that in the previous iterations.
 This process is repeated until either all the points in $d$ are examined or $N_{R}$ iterations are completed.
-The time complexity of Algorithm~\ref{alg:RANSAC-algo} is $\mathcal{O}(\frac{n}{2}\cdot N_{R})$, where $n$ is the number of samples in the ITD.
+The time complexity of Algorithm~\ref{alg:RANSAC-algo} is $\mathcal{O}(\frac{n}{2}\cdot N_{R})$, where $n$ is the number of samples in the ICTD.
 After the first few of $N_{R}$ iterations, most of the data points are removed.
-This results in $n$ to be very small number as compared to $N_{R}$.
-The iterations $N_{R}$ should be chosen large enough to ensure the probability that at least one of the sets of randomly selected points does not include an outlier.
+This results in $n$ to be a small number as compared to $N_{R}$.